bll123/di/README.txt

         cmake --build build
         cmake --install build

-    If the GMP or libtommath or mpdecimal library is found, it will be used, otherwise the numerics will be handled using standard C data types (long double, double, etc.).
+    If the GMP or libtommath library is found, it will be used, otherwise the numerics will be handled using standard C data types (long double, double, etc.).